Diagnostic Imaging: Inpatient

 Abnormalities of these organs can be seen and, in most cases, biopsied using ultrasound guidance.
 Although the abdomen is imaged most frequently with ultrasound, other areas, such as the thorax, eyes, and tendons, can also be examined.
 Because ultrasound examination is painless, most patients require no sedation or anesthesia and tolerate the procedure well.

-The ultrasound service consists of two Philips iU22 ultrasound units, which are used for both large and small animal patients.
+The ultrasound service consists of one Philips iU22 unit and one Samsung NeuroLogicaultra unit, which are used for both large and small animal patients.
 Additional ultrasound machines are located in Community Practice, the ICU, and the large animal barns.